kredati/cin301y22/syllabus.md

 [The course schedule is in a separate document.](./schedule.md)

 ### Coursework
-This term, you will be assessed in three ways: tutorial questions (10% of your final mark), papers (4 papers cumulatively are 65% of your final mark), and a final exam (25% of your final mark).
+This term, you will be assessed in three ways: tutorial citizenship (15% of your final mark), four papers (4 papers cumulatively are 75% of your final mark), and a (required) revision of one of your papers (10% of your final mark).
 These are detailed below.

-#### Tutorial questions
+#### Tutorial citizenship
+Tutorial citizenship comprises two sets of activities.
+It is different than the "participation" mark you may be used to.
+The two activities are as follows:

-While participation in discussions that take place in tutorials is not evaluated directly, you will be evaluated on your participation in setting the agenda for your tutorial.
-Each week, the first 5–10 minutes of tutorials (see more on tutorial formats elsewhere) will be dedicated to collecting student questions.
-There are 22 normal tutorials throughout the year; you are expected to contribute a question in at least 10 of these tutorial sessions.
-At the end of the year, your TA will tally the number of questions each student has asked.
-Each student's mark will be percentage of those 10 questions they have asked (with a ceiling of 100%).
-For example, if you ask 8 questions in the year, you will receive 80%.
-Note: this is neither a fuzzy participation mark, nor an attendance mark.
-Please also note: these cannot be made up in any way; you can miss the majority of tutorials and still receive 100%.
+**Questions.** Each week, the first 5–10 minutes of tutorials (see more on tutorial formats elsewhere) will be dedicated to collecting student questions.
+There are 22 normal tutorials throughout the year.
+Each tutorial is an opportunity to ask a question.
+The questions collected at the beginning of each tutorial will be the agenda for the tutorial.

+**Group notes.** Every tutorial session will also have a collaboratively authored group notes document, hosted on Google Docs.
+Students can collect citizenship credit for contributing (in a significant way) to the group notes.

+At the end of the year, your TA will tally the number of questions each student has asked, and the number of group notes to which each student has contributed.
+Each question or contribution to group notes will count as a "chit."
+Each chit is worth 7 points (although the maximum citizenship score a student may receive is, naturally, 100).

+Taken together, the citizenship mark is 15% of your final mark.

 #### Papers
 Over the course of the year, you will write four papers, all in the range of 1,500–2,000 words (~5–7 pages).
 Each is weighted equally.
-Together they count for 65% of your final mark.
-Each is thus worth the rather stupidly precise 16.25% of your final mark.
+Together they count for 75% of your final mark.
+Each is thus worth the rather stupidly precise 18.75% of your final mark.
 Papers will be evaluated by letter grade according to a rubric distributed with the paper prompts.
 Paper prompts will be distributed at least two weeks in advance of the deadline.
 I will provide the paper prompts from the previous iteration of CIN301.
 The deadlines for papers are as follows:

-* Friday, October 25
+* Friday, October 28
-* Monday, December 9
+* Thursday, December 8
-* Friday, February 14
+* Friday, March 10
-* Friday, March 27
+* Friday, April 14

 Each paper is due by 11:59pm on the day it is due.
 Papers should be uploaded (doc, docx, pages, or rtf) to the Quercus site.